cube-js/cube/CONTRIBUTING.md

 #### Stable Docker Release

-1. After cloning Cube.js repository run `$ yarn` in `packages/cubejs-docker` to install dependencies.
+1. After cloning Cube.js repository run `yarn install` in `packages/cubejs-docker` to install dependencies.
-2. Use `$ docker build -t cubejs/cube:latest -f latest.Dockerfile` in `packages/cubejs-docker` to build stable docker image.
+2. Use `docker build -t cubejs/cube:latest -f latest.Dockerfile` in `packages/cubejs-docker` to build stable docker image.

 #### Development

-1. After cloning Cube.js repository run `$ yarn install` to install dependencies.
+1. After cloning Cube.js repository run `yarn install` to install dependencies.
-2. Use `$ docker build -t cubejs/cube:dev -f dev.Dockerfile ../../` to build stable development image.
+2. Use `docker build -t cubejs/cube:dev -f dev.Dockerfile ../../` to build stable development image.

 ### Cube.js Client

-1. After cloning Cube.js repository run `$ yarn install` in root directory.
+1. After cloning Cube.js repository run `yarn install` in root directory.
-2. Use `$ yarn link` to add these packages to link registry.
+2. Use `yarn link` to add these packages to link registry.
 3. Perform required code changes.
-4. Use `$ yarn build` in the repository root to build CommonJS and UMD modules.
+4. Use `yarn build` in the repository root to build CommonJS and UMD modules.
-5. Use `$ yarn link @cubejs-client/core` and/or `$ yarn link @cubejs-client/react` in your project to test changes applied.
+5. Use `yarn link @cubejs-client/core` and/or `yarn link @cubejs-client/react` in your project to test changes applied.
-6. Use `$ yarn test` where available to test your changes.
+6. Use `yarn test` where available to test your changes.
 7. Ensure that any CommonJS and UMD modules are included as part of your commit.

 To get set up quickly, you can perform 1) and 2) with one line from the `cube.js` clone root folder:

 ```
-cd packages/cubejs-client-core && yarn && yarn link && cd ../.. && cd packages/cubejs-client-react && yarn && yarn link && cd ../..
+$ cd packages/cubejs-client-core && yarn && yarn link && cd ../.. && cd packages/cubejs-client-react && yarn && yarn link && cd ../..
 ```

 ### Cube.js Server